oggy-dfin/fm-catalogue/README.md

 This is a catalogue of various existing formal methods (formal verification) tools, with an eye towards applying them to software verification in an industrial setting.
 We aim to use this catalogue at DFINITY to inform ourselves about tools and evaluate them for our needs.
-We invite others to also use this list for reference and ask experts of different tools to help us improve it.
+We invite others to also use this list for reference and ask experts in the different tools to help us improve it.
 If a tool you know is not in the list, or has insufficient/wrong information, please send a PR!

+As we are driven by industrial applications, we are interested not only in the scientific, but also the engineering and community aspects of a tool.
-We aim to collect the following information for every tool:
+We thus aim to collect the following information for every tool:

 * **Short description**: How would you describe the tool in one sentence?
 * **URL**: The official (or as official as possible) tool URL
+* **License**:
 * **Modeling language**: Verifying a system requires modeling both the system and its specification in the tool.
 Different tools provide different languages for specifying systems and specifications (often the same language is used for